 Suriname became a Party to the WHO Framework Convention on Tobacco Control on March 16, 2009.

-Tobacco Packaging and Labeling: The law requires six warnings to be printed on at least 50 percent of the front and back of tobacco product packages.
-The warnings are required to be changed after 18 months.
+The law requires six warnings to be printed on at least 50 percent of the front and back of tobacco product packages.
 Although the packaging and labeling requirements apply to all tobacco products, the regulations only prescribe warning requirements for cigarettes.
 Misleading packaging and labeling, including the use of graphical indications, descriptions, and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.

 Policy Fact Sheets